lollykrown/lollykrown/README.md

 - 💬 Ask me about nodeJs
 - 📫 How to reach me: @lollykrown on twitter or the email on my profile
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: When you are finding it hard to fix a bug in your code, leave it for some time and go to sleep.
+- ⚡ Fun fact: When you find it hard to fix a bug in your code, leave it for some time and go to sleep.
 When you wake, you might wake up with the solution.